On this pageā¦

 Women's aid have advice on how to cover your tracks online (Cover your tracks online - women's aid) if you are worried someone may see the pages you have visited.

 If you, or someone you know, are being abused please speak to someone —this could be a Midwife, GP, or Health Visitor.
-You can refer yourself to New Era, the new holistic Domestic Abuse (DA) service for Staffordshire and Stoke on Trent by visiting their website: new era: ending relationship abuse or by Telephoning 0300 303 3778.
+You can refer yourself to New Era, the new holistic Domestic Abuse service for Staffordshire and Stoke-on-Trent by visiting their website: new era: ending relationship abuse or by calling 0300 303 3778.

 Babies do not need lots of special equipment, so you don't need to spend lots of money for your baby to be healthy, happy and safe!
 There are lots of baby products on the market, but many of them are unnecessary and some are even unsafe.
 When deciding what to buy it is important to look for independent, evidence based information, for example from Pregnancy - NHS or the online book: Birth to five - HSC Public Health Agency from the Department of Health.